xnetcash/xnet/README.md

 Tutorial - Install node on Ubuntu Server 18.04

-nstall a node for your coin on Ubuntu Server 18.04 with the following tutorial.
+Install a node for your coin on Ubuntu Server 18.04 with the following tutorial.

 Update your Ubuntu server with the following command: sudo apt-get update && sudo apt-get upgrade -y